History of the District of Columbia Fire and Emergency Medical Services Department: Few: Turbulence

 A DCFEMS firefighter with long hair in 2006.

-On July 10, 2000, Ronnie Few took over as Fire Chief at DCFEMS, replacing Don Edwards, who was fired after it was found that he lived in Maryland despite a D.C. law that required cabinet-level city officials to live in the District of Columbia.
+On July 10, 2000, Ronnie Few took over as Fire Chief at DCFEMS, becoming the fourth fire chief or acting fire chief in 18 months.
+He replaced Don Edwards, who was fired after it was found that he lived in Maryland despite a D.C. law that required cabinet-level city officials to live in the District of Columbia.
 Few was hired over Acting Fire Chief Thomas N. Tippett, a highly popular career firefighter and former firefighter's union official.
-Few was the fourth fire chief or acting fire chief in 18 months.

-The department had serious problems: The dispatching system could not identify the exact location of structures like the United States Capitol or the Franklin Delano Roosevelt Memorial, dispatchers sent crews to the wrong locations or in the wrong directions, firefighters didn't know how to use life-saving emergency equipment such as defibrillators, injuries to civilians during fires were on the increase, fire engines and ambulances were having more accidents while responding to calls, and ambulances took twice as long to respond to calls (11 minutes and 21 seconds) than the national average.
-The training structures at the fire academy were in serious disrepair, trainees were found extensively cheating on tests, there were equipment and employee shortages, and equipment was old and in disrepair.
-Three firefighters died in 1999 in two months, creating a deep morale problem.
-(Prior to the incidents, just a single firefighter had died in 11 years.)
 Few had little experience overseeing the provision of emergency medical care, although 80 percent of calls in D.C. were of that nature.
 Few was also only the second fire chief hired from outside the department, and had extremely poor relations with the firefighter's union.

+The department had serious problems.
+Equipment was old, in disrepair, or missing.
+The workforce was short of employees.
+At the fire academy, training structures were in serious disrepair and trainees were found to be extensively cheating on tests.
+The dispatching system could not identify the exact location of structures like the United States Capitol or the Franklin Delano Roosevelt Memorial and dispatchers sent crews to the wrong locations or in the wrong directions.
+Fire engines and ambulances were having more accidents while responding to calls.
+Ambulances took twice as long to respond to calls (11 minutes and 21 seconds) than the national average.
+Firefighters didn't know how to use life-saving emergency equipment such as defibrillators.
+Injuries to civilians during fires were on the increase.
+Three firefighters died in 1999 in two months, creating a deep morale problem.
+(Before 1999, just a single firefighter had died in 11 years.)